National Poetry Day, remember? Remember! Thursday 2 October

-News of the programme and the special events planned by the NPD partners will be announced here, but in the meantime there are lots of opportunities to join in – we list events of all shapes and sizes in the what’s on section.
+Learn more about the special events planned by signing up to our mailing list.
+In the meantime there are lots of opportunities to join in – we list events of all shapes and sizes in the what’s on section.
 See Submit an Event for information on how to host and promote your own event.

 Countdown with us!